How to Clean a Mattress in 5 Easy Steps

 This site contains affiliate links to products.
 We may receive commission for purchases made through these links.
 Price at time of publish date may change.

-You might be in the thick of your spring cleaning checklist right now, or maybe you’re scratching your head wondering where to start when it comes to deep cleaning the bedroom.
-You can rest easy, because cleaning your mattress is actually pretty easy to do all by yourself.
+When it comes to deep cleaning the bedroom, flipping and rotating the mattress and cleaning its surface are two tasks that should definitely be on your list.
+Taking care of your bed won’t only ensure that it stays smelling fresh—it can also extend the life of your mattress and keep allergens, dust mites, and other yuck at bay.
 We called on Julia Rosien, sleep expert at Restonic, to walk us through exactly how to clean your mattress, and steps you can take to keep it feeling fresh.
 You’ll only need a couple tools: a vacuum with an upholstery attachment and baking soda.
-But if you’re dealing with stains, you’ll want to get an enzyme cleaner or dish soap, too, to help spot treat.)
-Soon enough, you’ll have your mattress smelling, feeling, and looking as fresh as the day you bought it.
+(Bonus tip: If you’re dealing with stains, you’ll want to get an enzyme cleaner or dish soap, too, to spot treat.)

 How to Clean a Mattress